Ethel Grimwood: Political life

+Later life

-She went on to marry again in 1895.
+Ethel went on to marry again in 1895.
 Her new husband Andrew Cornwall Miller owned a paper mill in Surrey but by 1899 he had emigrated to America.
 He returned in 1903 when she was in court trying to recover money she had invested in a business with Madame Hugh Barry.
 She appears to have mortgaged her pension to invest in the business venture which failed.
 She and her husband went to Clackamas in Oregon but her husband returned to the UK without her.

 Grimwood died in Portland, Oregon, having changed her name to Evelyn.